Jinssi/ContosoTraders/demo-scripts/devsecops/technical-walkthrough.md

     - Name:
     - Select your subscription
-    - Create a new RG or select your existing contoso-traders-rg
+    - Create a new RG or select your existing Gravy-traders-rg

     ![image](media/L300-18.png)